-It’s officially Black History Month and today we share with you some ways to introduce Black History Month to Kids.
+It’s officially Black History Month, and today we share with you some ways to introduce Black History Month to kids.

 This cuisine dates back to pre-colonial Africa, but the term didn’t come about until the 60’s.
 The traditional West African diet was predominantly vegetarian for centuries, consisting of rice, peas, okra, hot peppers, and yams.
 Meat was used sparingly, as a seasoning, but that has evolved over time.
-Soul food is thought of as food of the South, where the word soul in the 60’s was used to describe African-American culture in general.
+Soul food is thought of as food of the South, where the word soul in the 60’s was used to describe African American culture in general.
 Cook up some black-eyed peas, chicken and dumplings, collard greens, cornbread, and vegetable soup to give kids a taste.

 The blues originated on Southern plantations by slaves in the 19th century.
 The music evolved over time, from African spirituals to hymns, to country music, to something sounding more like jazz.
 Little kids learn a lot from music.
 Ever notice that children’s TV shows always include songs?
 Sing and dance along to the blues!
 You can even try to play a few songs on instruments (kiddie or legit) that you have at home.
 Not sure where to begin?
 Try B.B.
 King or Muddy Waters.

 While This Little Light of Mine may be a simple Sunday school song, it actually became an anthem of the civil rights movement.
-It’s an easy one to sing with kids and there are even hand motions to make it fun.
-You might explain that one little light may not seem like enough, but when many gathers, they can light the world.
+It’s an easy one to sing with kids, and there are even hand motions to make it fun.
+You might explain that one little light may not seem like enough, but when many gather, they can light the world.

 Use the book Martin’s Big Words to introduce Martin Luther King to your little ones.
 You can use this great biography website for kids to talk about other important civil rights leaders, like Nelson Mandela and Rosa Parks.